Xinyang

 Xinyang (信阳 (信陽, Xìnyáng); postal: Sinyang) is a prefecture-level city in southeastern Henan province, People's Republic of China, the southernmost administrative division in the province.
 Its total population was 6,234,401 according to the 2020 census.
 As of the 2010 census, 1,230,042 of them lived in the built-up (or metro) area made of two urban districts, Pingqiao and Shihe.

+History

+As early as over 8,000 years ago, Neolithic cultures began primitive agriculture of considerable scale along the Huai River, such as the Peiligang, Longshan and Qujialing cultures.

+During the Great Leap Forward, one million farmers died in what was known as the Xinyang Incident.

 Geography

 Geography of city

 The prefecture-level city of Xinyang has a total land area of 18819 km2.
 The city is located in the southernmost part of Henan Province on the south bank of the Huai River and in the middle of the Dabie Mountains area.
 It borders the cities Zhumadian to the north and Nanyang to the northwest, and the provinces of Anhui and Hubei to the east and south respectively.
 The region where Xinyang is located is considered a subtropical area and the Dabie mountainous terrain is mainly to the north, south, and east of the city.